wasserth/TotalSegmentator/README.md

 ```
 > Note: A Nifti file or a folder of DICOM images is allowed as input

-> Note: If a CUDA compatible GPU is available TotalSegmentator will automatically use it.
-Otherwise it will use the CPU, which is a lot slower and should only be used with the `--fast` option.
+> Note: If you run on CPU you can use the option `--fast` or `--roi_subset liver` to greatly decrease
+runtime.

 > Note: You can also try it online: [www.totalsegmentator.com](https://totalsegmentator.com/) (supports dicom files)